vvoronin/uuid/README.md

 # Requirements

-Any supported version of Go.
+Will generally support last 3 versions of Go.

+1.8
+1.7
+1.6

 # Design considerations